 Scotland is a wonderful place for families, especially with amazing tourist attractions like Edinburgh Castle offering a huge number of things to see and do that will interest all ages, from toddlers to mums and dads.

-Sadly, Scotland can also be a very expensive place to visit, with the aforementioned castle costing more than £50 for a small family to enter – and that’s without adding on the extra costs of meals in the cafe and mementoes from the gift shop.
+Sadly, Scotland can also be an expensive place to visit, with the aforementioned castle costing more than £50 for a small family to enter – and that’s without adding on the extra costs of meals in the cafe and mementoes from the gift shop.

-In the sections below you’ll find a selection of top-rated Scottish attractions that are either completely free to enter or cost no more than a few pounds per ticket, with attractions ranging from walks in national parks to visits to national museums.
+In this article, you’ll find a selection of top-rated Scottish attractions that are either completely free to enter or cost no more than a few pounds per ticket, with attractions ranging from national parks to city museums.

 Calton Hill.
 Address: Edinburgh, EH7 5AA.